 - Pirate: Formerly; he goes back to his old ways in his Story Mode ending for 6, but in an adventurous way.
 His men even say they want to come with him.

 - Red Oni, Blue Oni: The Red to Ling Tong's Blue.

 - The Rival:

-- He has always been compared to Zhang Liao of Wei.
-Though, the two rarely fought in the main game except having conversations in Conquest mode.
+- He has always been compared to Zhang Liao of Wei, although the two rarely fought in the main game except having conversations in Conquest mode.

 - They share a moment of badass in Warriors Orochi 2 however.
 In the third installment, Gan Ning acknowledges that Zhang Liao is his equal, who doesn't seem to notice unless their bonds are maxed.

-- Spared By Adaptation: In Romance of the Three Kingdoms he perishes during the Battle of Yiling, and in history he died some time before the battle.
+- Spared by the Adaptation: In Romance of the Three Kingdoms, he perishes during the Battle of Yiling, and in history he died some time before the battle.
 7 has him survive to the end of the Wu campaign.
 He can also be saved in 8 if a star requirement is met.
 Averted in 9 where he suffers from a fatal wound and is able to say his goodbye to Ling Tong.

 - Spiky Hair: His classic hairstyle from his debut until 5 is a spiky bunch of hair, while 6 gives him a more ordered hairdo (and blonde hair), 7 turns it into a spiky mane and 8 returns it to a blonde version of the classic hairdo.

 - Spinning Piledriver: His EX Attack is a variant of the Izuna Drop

 - Tattooed Crook: One of the reasons for him being shirtless is to show off his tattoos.